a couple watching a movie

 The Era of Magnetic Tape: VHS and Betamax

-It began when Sony introduced the Betamax video cassette format in 1975, first in Japan and then in the USA.
-Then, only a couple of years later, JVC released the VHS format in 1977.
-While Betamax offered higher picture quality, better sound, and more compact cassette cases, JVC shared its technology with other companies like RCA and Panasonic.
+Sony introduced Betamax in 1975, first in Japan and then in the United States.
+Two years later, JVC released the VHS format in 1977.
+Betamax offered sharper images, better sound, and smaller cassette cases.
+JVC, however, shared its VHS technology with brands like RCA and Panasonic, making it cheaper and widely available.
+That decision shaped what was popular in the 80s, from family recordings to favorite films.

 Then, in 1995 the DV video cassette format was released with options like the MiniDV, but it wouldn’t last due to the ease of use of fully digital options that didn’t require a physical copy.